 You can access the beautiful Dynamite Trail through a trail behind the barn of the lodge.
 Enjoy the complimentary guest bikes to bike 9km to Mahone Bay along bays and lakes.

 Lunenburg is less than 15 minutes from River Ridge Lodge - UNESCO World Heritage Site, National Historic District, Communities in Bloom's Most Beautiful Small Town and winner of Prettiest Painted Places in Canada, Port City of the Year and Society of American Travel Writers' Award recipient.
-Lunenburg is definitely a must see while you are staying with us, if you are lucky the iconic Bluenose II might even be in port.
+Lunenburg is definitely a must-see on the South Shore Nova Scotia while you are staying with us near Mahone Bay; if you are lucky the iconic Bluenose II might even be in port.

-River Ridge Lodge is located only 5km from Oak Island, recently made popular by the History Channel's TV mini-series 'The Curse of Oak Island'.
+River Ridge Lodge is located only a short 5-minute drive from Oak Island, one of the most famous places on the South Shore Nova Scotia that draws countless guests to stay with us nearby.
 For over 200 years, Oak Island has enthralled, delighted and frustrated those who have dug in its famous Money Pit looking for the renowned Oak Island Treasure.
+More recently Oak Island was made popular by the History Channel's TV mini-series 'The Curse of Oak Island'.
 Oak Island is one of over 350 islands that dot picturesque Mahone Bay.
-This unassuming dot of land was paid little attention until 1795, when a teenaged boy discovered a circular depression in the ground and started digging.
+This unassuming dot of land was paid little attention until 1795, when a teenaged boy discovered a depression in the ground and started digging.

 Did you miss out on the Oak Island Walking Tours?
 Don't be disappointed.
-Join The Curse of Oak Island's very own Tony Sampson , owner of Salty Dog Sea Tours, for an epic Oak Island Adventure!
-This tour includes a guided boat tour of Oak Island to get a unique perspective of this mysterious island, the site of the world's longest running treasure hunt.
+Join The Curse of Oak Island's very own Tony Sampson, owner of Salty Dog Sea Tours, for an epic Oak Island Adventure!
+This tour includes a guided boat tour of Oak Island to get a unique perspective of this mysterious island, the site of the world's longest-running treasure hunt.
 Enjoy a guided tour of the Oak Island Interpretation Centre and a picnic lunch and join experience Oak Island Historian, researcher and tour guide Danny Hennigar on a pleasant, relaxing journey around the area to hear true stories and see locations all related to the famous island and treasure hunt.
 Tours are 5.5 hours and run from June 3 - October 7, 2020.
-The tours depart only 5-10 minutes from River Ridge Lodge.
+The tours depart only 5-10 minutes from River Ridge Lodge near Mahone Bay on the South Shore Nova Scotia.

-A trip to the East Coast of Nova Scotia shouldn't miss a visit of world famous Peggy’s Cove Village and the Peggy’s Point Lighthouse.
+A trip to the East Coast of Nova Scotia shouldn't miss a visit to world-famous Peggy’s Cove Village and the Peggy’s Point Lighthouse.
 Nova Scotia is home to over 160 historic lighthouses, but no beacon is as photographed as the one in the vibrant fishing village of Peggy’s Cove.
-Built in 1915, Peggy’s Point Lighthouse still keeps watch over surging ocean waves and working lobster boats.
-Peggy's cove offers beautiful views and the fishing village is absolutely charming.
-Scramble over giant rocks worn smooth by the sea and share in the view or enjoy a cup of coffee or meal at the restaurant, however, one of our favourite restaurants is the Rhubarb Restaurant just before Peggy's Cove coming from River Ridge Lodge.
+Peggy’s Point Lighthouse, built in 1915, still keeps watch over surging ocean waves and working lobster boats.
+Peggy's Cove offers instagrammable views and the fishing village is absolutely charming.
+Scramble over giant rocks worn smooth by the sea and share in the view or enjoy a cup of coffee or meal at the restaurant, however, one of our favourite restaurants on the South Shore is the Rhubarb Restaurant just before Peggy's Cove coming from River Ridge Lodge.

 With 7,600 km of shoreline, it's no secret that Nova Scotia is home to some pretty awesome beaches.
 There is a beach for everybody, from favourite places to spend a day in the sand to sweet surf spots.
 Along the South Shore you can find beautiful white sand beaches which look like tropical get-aways.
-Click on the link and you will find a guide to the 10 best beaches of the South Shore, nine of them within 1 hour drive of River Ridge Lodge, with descriptions and directions how to get there.
+Click on the link and you will find a guide to the 10 best beaches of the South Shore, nine of them within 1-hour drive of River Ridge Lodge, with descriptions and directions on how to get there.
 Make sure you grab a beach towel from our guest lounge before you head out.
+Watch the South Shore Nova Scotia Beaches video.

 Sensea Nordic Spa offers the first Nordic Spa experience in Nova Scotia.
 They offer Thermal and Hydro therapies, a unique relaxation experience inspired by the Nordic culture, stimulating all your senses.
 If you like saunas, hammams or hot tubs this experience is not to be missed.
 You will find that you can spend hours trying all the different types of saunas, and the hot tubs with a beautiful view of the lake.
-Enjoy the relaxation yurt with a wood fire place in the centre and a glimpse over the lake, where you can get food, snacks and even beer and wine.
+Enjoy the relaxation yurt with a wood fireplace in the centre and a glimpse over the lake, where you can get food, snacks and even beer and wine.
 A truly relaxing experience.
 Make sure you book your day pass since they only let a limited number of people in.
+Sensea quickly became a very popular spot on the South Shore Nova Scotia, only a short 25-minute drive from River Ridge Lodge near Mahone Bay,

 Fishing on a beautiful lake or river is sure to be a highlight of your trip.
 You will be fully guided and in excellent hands with Peter Lavender - a licensed and insured local fishing expert.
 Your guide will tailor the trip to suit your needs, whether you are a hardcore tournament angler, novice, family or group of friends.
 While fishing, you’ll experience maritime nature at its best, with the sights and sounds of local flora and fauna surrounding you.
 Rates are very reasonable.